 S1.
-Emergency and Disaster Preparedness, Response, and Recovery
+Disaster Preparedness, Response, and Recovery

 The County is responsible for the planning and coordination of response, recovery, and mitigation activities related to emergencies and disasters.
-This includes developing emergency operations plans, conducting trainings, and communicating with the public.
+This includes developing and implementing emergency operations and disaster response plans, conducting trainings, and communicating with the public.